VarunnD/41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 ## Week 11

 ### What have I learnt this week?
+Through accurate reflection of content through this week, I have learnt the following
+### What do I 'now know' that I did not before?
 To reflect upon the learning process this semester,
-### What do I 'now know' that I did not before?

 ### What insights have I gained?
 To reflect upon the learning process this semester,
 ### What are (my/the) perceived strengths and weaknesses that I have observed?